 on the left side of the photo, and he proclaimed that the Canadian Palm tree along with all the (Christmas trees he sells) is Gluten Free.

 The trees were delivered to me by way of his cart,

 and I requested that he leave the tag (stating EXOTIC CANADIAN PALM TREE) intact.
-My request has proven to be good for my visiting birds, for a number of them have used the palm tree's tag as a place to perch while enjoying suet from a bird feeder that I've hung on that tree, as evidenced by the photos below.
+My request has proven to be good for my visiting birds, for a number of them have used the palm tree's tag as a place to perch while enjoying suet from a basket-like bird feeder that I've hung on that tree, as evidenced by the photos below.

 The pictures were all taken yesterday during the "bombogenesis" snowstorm.
 The photos are of the bird types (respectively) representing those known to be European starlings, house finches, and Northern mocking birds.